 - These operations are conducted entirely visually and "ziplip," meaning without radio communications.

-- The provided video showcases the complete Case I sequence, from the initial break over the ship to the final arrestment.
+- The embedded video illustrates the full sequence of a Case I operation, from the aircraft's break over the ship to its final arrestment.

 See a mistake?
 Contact us.